Crucible Industries: Crucible

 In 1988, Crucible Specialty Metals modernized its plant and the division employed 1,425 people worldwide.
 The Crucible Service Centers Division opened its Camillus, New York headquarters in 1989, marketing specialty steel products worldwide.
 That year, the workers struck; when a contract was signed, only 600 of 1,100 workers were called back to work.

 In 1991 Crucible Materials and General Motors' Central Foundry Division begin three years of joint research and development in die casting, tooling and machine elements, and Crucible Materials Corporation purchased Sanderson Specialty Steels of Canada.
 Two years later union workers rejected a company contract offer, continuing to work.
 At this time, Crucible employed about 700 union workers.
 By 1998 CMC employed 820 workers and invested $25 million in a new, 35000 sqft facility for manufacturing newly patented smelting and processing equipment.

 In 2000, the U.S. Department of Labor sued Crucible Materials Corporation over its pension plan for salaried employees.
 From 2001 to 2003, the corporation laid off 186 salaried and hourly workers on a rotating basis.
 CMC employed 1,209 workers, 722 union workers and 487 salaried workers in Geddes and its distribution center in Camillus.
 In 2004 Crucible Specialty Metals entered the knife market, moving its Camillus operation to the Geddes plant.

 The corporation filed for Chapter 11 bankruptcy in May 2009, and in October JP Industries (a private equity group in Cleveland) purchased the operating assets of the Crucible Specialty Metals Division and formed Crucible Industries.
 A month later, the Geddes steel mill was restarted.

 In 2010, Crucible partnered with Latrobe Specialty Steel Distribution to market its steels.
 According to Crucible president James Beckman, "Latrobe Distribution offers everything we wanted in a partner for our CPM grades of steel".
 Latrobe, with eight locations in North America, is a division of Latrobe Specialty Steel of Latrobe, Pennsylvania.
 That year Crucible partnered with Robert Zapp Werkstofftechnik, a division of the Zapp Group, to sell Crucible Particle Metallurgy products worldwide except for North America and Japan.

 In December 2024, Crucible Industries filed for Chapter 11 bankruptcy for the second time in 15 years.
 A number of Crucible's assets, including their inventories, intellectual property, and industrial equipment were purchased by Erasteel in February 2025.
+The company converted their Chapter 11 case to a Chapter 7 bankruptcy liquidation on May 30, 2025, after all assets were sold off.